imalsogreg/FPEP/FPEP.md

 It's important to remember that no one was born knowing Haskell.
 We all came to it out of curiosity and a sense of adventure.
 You *will* have to study in order to get Haskell, but that's half of the fun.

 If you are ready to start learning the language, take a look at [Learn You a Haskell for Great Good](http://learnyouahaskell.com) and [Real World Haskell](http://book.realworldhaskell.org).
 Check out the many tutorials here at [School of Haskell](https://www.fpcomplete.com/).
 Find other resources at [haskell.org](http://haskell.org).
 And download the [Haskell Platform](http://haskell.org/platform).
 Have fun!

+**

+Feel free to help out or suggest improvements for this post on [github](https://github.com/ImAlsoGreg/FPEP/).